HCPSS/academies/_academies/computer-programming.md

 ---
 layout: academy
-title: Computer Programming
+title: Computer Programming Academy
 sort_name: Computer Programming
 sidebar_view: no
 location: high school
-grades: 10-12
+grades: 9-12
 questions: Have you always loved computers?
 Do you enjoy activities that require a lot of thinking and planning?
 photo:
 video: "256658079"